Write step

 }

-As a reminder properties are passed as dict between all pipeline steps.
-It’s initialized at pipeline execution and is accessible with context.properties[key].
+As a reminder, properties are shared across all pipeline steps as a dictionary, initialized at execution time and accessible via context.properties[key].